DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/schedule.md

 - Quiz 9 practice - Dynamic range compression
   - Matching Memory, level 1, Attack, release, and ratio times separately
   - practice each parameter with different sounds
+  - lets do a practice quiz on Tuesday
 - [Loudness, the Confluence of Domains and Deep Listening](../lectures/week-12/loudness/)

 <!-- edit -->